mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   "Ginnu.
 You're the one bound to Ramne?"

-  "We are not bound, we're business partners."
+  "We're... partners."

-  "And yet he left you behind?"
+  "Is that why he left you behind?"

   She went silent, and changed the subject.